ADITHYA-P-15/Movie-Recommender-System/README.md

 * NLTK – Text processing
 * Matplotlib, Seaborn – Data visualization

+## Working: ##
+* The app displays a dropdown list of movies available in the dataset.
+* The user selects a movie from the list.
+* The system computes similarity using cosine similarity on movie features.
+* It recommends a list of top N similar movies (e.g., 5 recommendations).

+Example:
+If the user selects “The Dark Knight”, the recommender suggests movies like:
+Batman Begins
+The Dark Knight Rises
+Batman
+Man of Steel
+Iron Man

 ## Author ##
 * Adithya Prasad
 * MIT Manipal